ajskateboarder/ajskateboarder.github.io/scratch-net-analysis/index.md

 The source code for this is available on GitHub, as usual: [https://github.com/ajskateboarder/ajskateboarder.github.io/blob/main/scratch-net-analysis/net.py](https://github.com/ajskateboarder/ajskateboarder.github.io/blob/main/scratch-net-analysis/net.py) (didn't really need its own repo since it was pretty small)

 For my analysis, I use Python, [NetworkX](https://networkx.org/) to construct the network, and [PyVis](https://pyvis.readthedocs.io/) to create interactive visualizations of the networks (lesson learned, do not use matplotlib for graphs with over 30 nodes).
-And of course, I use the [requests](https://requests.readthedocs.io/en/latest/) library for accessing Scratch's API for [aggregate follower data](https://towerofnix.github.io/scratch-api-unofficial-docs/api/users.html).
+And of course, I use the [requests](https://requests.readthedocs.io/en/latest/) library for accessing Scratch's API to [aggregate follower data](https://towerofnix.github.io/scratch-api-unofficial-docs/api/users.html).

 ## Review